donovan-said/template-base-github-repository/README.md

-# template-github-repository
+# Template Base Gihub Repository

-A repository to use as a template for other repositories.
+A repository to use as a base template for other repositories and templates.